Keep On Jumpin'

 "Keep On Jumpin'" is a song written by musician Patrick Adams and Ken Morris.
-This track has been remade, remixed, and sampled numerous times, but only the 1978 original by Adams's group Musique and Todd Terry's 1996 updated version with Martha Wash & Jocelyn Brown (who was also a member of Musique) reached number one on Billboard's Hot Dance Club Play charts.
+This track has been remade, remixed, and sampled numerous times, but only the 1978 original by Adams's group Musique and Todd Terry's 1996 updated version with Martha Wash & Jocelyn Brown (who was also a member of Musique) reached number one on the US Billboard Hot Dance Club Play chart.
 Musicians on the tracks include Rich Tannenbaum on drums, Ken Mazur on guitar, and Norbert Sloley on bass.
 Listed here are the most notable versions.

 Original recording by Musique

-The original version was recorded in late-1977 by the American disco act Musique, who took it to number one on Billboard's Hot Disco Songs chart as the double-side to "In the Bush", the latter being the act's more popular single.
+The original version was recorded in late-1977 by the American disco act Musique, who took it to number one on the US Billboard Hot Disco Songs chart as the double-side to "In the Bush", the latter being the act's more popular single.
 The song crossed over to the urban market and peaked at #81 on the Hot Soul Songs chart.
 At the time the single was released, there were questions about its lyrics, which made references to drug use even though it was about having a good time partying the night away.
 The original is still considered a disco classic to this day and was featured on the ABC TV series Family in the 1979 episode "Disco Queen."